BalletMet

 Richard Duarte Brown

-Visual Arts, Design, & Creative Writing
+Visual Arts: Design, & Creative Writing

 Richard Duarte Brown, known as Duarte, is a master artist with the TRANSIT ARTS Youth Arts Program and the Ohio Alliance for Arts Education’s Art in the House program.
 For more than 30 years, Duarte has dedicated his talents to helping young people in Columbus, Ohio, through countless programs including CAPACITY (CAPA’s youth arts program), the Short Stop Youth Center, the King Arts Complex, Ohio Alliance for Arts Education’s (and formerly GCAC’s) Artists-in-Schools program, GCAC’s Children of the Future, Ebony Boys, Art Safe, and VSA Ohio.
 Duarte has also worked as a high school art instructor at the Arts and College Preparatory Academy in Columbus.…